-Another perk is that C Corp can be owned by other entities such as Corporation, LLC, or Trust.
+Another perk is that C Corp can be owned by other entities such as corporations, LLCs, or trusts.
 It might come in handy if you wish to sell your business to pursue other passions.

 Delaware S Corp vs C Corp: Which one

-Do you have any plan of acquisition in the future?
+Do you have any plans for acquisition in the future?

 If you think one day you might sell your business to have more funds to pursue another direction, then it’s best to stay with C Corp.
 As mentioned earlier, only C Corp can be owned by other entities.

 How many shareholders are there in your company?

 You are a small business, and you are happy that way.
 Perhaps S Corp is perfect for you.
 However, if you plan to expand your business in the near future, C Corp will be a top-notch choice.

 It is undeniable that between Delaware S Corp vs C Corp, C Corp has to face double taxation as there is a corporate tax to deal with.
 If handling double taxation is not a big obstacle to you, then C Corp won’t be a problem.
 But, if your goal is to get rid of the corporate tax, S Corp – as a fiscally transparent entity, is the best match for your business.